 Join us in June to explore the scenic trails connecting the Upper and Lower Tahquamenon Falls!
 Follow the River Trail to the lower falls through a secluded forest of American beech, sugar maple, eastern hemlock and yellow birch.
 This delightful 4 mile adventure along the nationally, designated wild and scenic Tahquamenon River is anchored by two of Michigan’s most majestic waterfalls.
 A convenient shuttle service is provided from the Lower Tahquamenon Falls, bussing hikers directly to the Upper Tahquamenon Falls.
 For more information, call 906-492-3415.

 Kick off your family Halloween events right!
 Hike the Haunted Trail as ghouls, goblins, and gremlins dance among the pumpkins, pines, and pitchforks.
 Held at Sawmill Creek Township Park just north of Paradise on Whitefish Point Road.
 The trail is open from 7:30 -10:00 pm.
-Admission is $7.00 for adults and $5.00 for children ages 12 and under.
+Admission is $7.00.
 This hike is not recommended for children 10 and under.
 Souvenirs, snacks, and beverages are available on sight for additional costs.
 Have a spookin’ good time!
 Watch for pictures on our spooky website! www.EUPHauntedTrail.org

 The 7th Annual Whitefish Point Run for the Light: October 14, 2017